 "Good devour.
 Definitely, good."
 He brushed a soft kiss against my lip, belying the stark lust in his black eyes.
 "Mind the teeth," he ordered quietly before swooping in and pressing his lips to mine once more.

 His hands wound into my hair, holding me still against him as he ravaged my mouth, sucking my lip between his and sweeping his tongue over where mine had been just seconds before.

 He hissed and whispered, "My God, you tasted divine!"

-"So do you," I returned before opening my mouth under his.
+"So do you," I returned before opening my mouth under his again.

-Tentatively his tongue touched mine, seeking then pulling back slightly.
+Tentatively he touched his tongue to mine, seeking then pulling back slightly.
 We both moaned, and I fell back against the mattress and he followed me down, pressing his body fully onto mine.
 I wrapped my arms around his neck and caressed the hair at his nape.

 "Mm, more," I whispered.
 Like so many things with Edward, this was another first.

 All too soon, he removed his mouth and trailed soft kisses along my arched neck.

 His hand firmly stroked down my side and over my hip to my thigh.
 Unexpectedly his hand traveled to just above my knee where with a quick yet gentle motion he tugged my legs apart and settled between them.
 Instinctively I curled my calf around his thigh, trapping his body.